Transilien: Today

 The glitches in the network are visible at times when SNCF staff go on strike or serious technical problems occur on the network.
 Thousands of travellers arrive late for work or even, when there are serious problems, decide not to go into work, which causes a large financial burden to companies.

 Because of the extent of the lines, a concentric zoning system is used.
 Trains that are bound for the outer zones are normally operated as express trains and are nonstop until reaching the outer zones to reduce travel time.

 Rolling stock

-The rolling stock used on the Transilien comes from a long evolution of the material in the suburbs.
+The rolling stock used on the Transilien comes from a long evolution of suburban rolling stock.
 The following stock is used on the network: